Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Results

-As before, the error bars are largest for the one decade case, due to the curvature of $E(f)$ immediately adjacent to the expected self-similar region.
-The trend for small $\alpha$ observed in Fig. \ref{fig:fractal}(c) is similarly present for the spectrum exponent.
-The unbounded PDF case follows a linear relation $\beta=3-\alpha$ in Fig. \ref{fig:spectrum}(c) up to $\alpha \approx$ 2.
+As before, the error bars are largest for the lowest equivalent Reynolds number due to the curvature of $E_{TA}(f)$ immediately adjacent to the expected self-similar region.
+The trend for small $\alpha$ observed in Fig. \ref{fig3}(c) is similarly present for the spectrum exponent.
+The unbounded case follows a linear relation $\beta_{TA}=3-\alpha$ in Fig. \ref{fig4}(c) up to $\alpha \approx$ 2.
 This relation is applicable to a superposition of Poisson processes \cite{Jensen1998}, and appears similarly applicable to the self-similar process simulated here.
 For $\alpha >$ 2, the results slowly deviate from the linear relation and there is agreement across cases.
-It is assumed that $\beta$ asymptotically approaches 0 as $\alpha$ increases, but this trend cannot be confirmed due to the limited tested range of $\alpha$.
+It is assumed that $\beta_{TA}$ asymptotically approaches 0 as $\alpha$ increases, but this trend cannot be confirmed due to the limited tested range of $\alpha$.